-(This course is offered online for the Organizational Management major.)
+(This course is offered online for the Business Degree Completion Program)

 The student will study the role of a manager in business.
 The four functions of manager are specifically covered including leading, organizing, planning and controlling.

 Foundations of Nonprofit Management